grief and faith

 Today is Sunday morning and I’m not in church because I have a cold.
 I’m not sick enough to be in bed but I don’t want to share my germs with anyone.
 I hate it when people are coughing and sneezing and then want to shake my hand after the service.
 I’m sorry but that’s not what sharing our Christian love is all about.

 My husband called me before he entered the sanctuary with some bad news.
 We learned that a friend of our’s whose husband died last week after an eight week battle with cancer (Yes, you read that right, an eight week battle.
 The doctors only discovered the cancer eight short weeks ago and now he’s gone.) has also just lost her mother two days ago.
 How does a person deal with that?
 How does a Christian demonstrate their faith at a time like this?
 How does a Christian wear their faith and what does it look like when their world has been shattered?

-Here are my thoughts based on years of studying the Bible, reading books by the great authors of past and present, prayer, and my own trials with depression and other circumstances.
+Here’s my thoughts based on years of studying the Bible, reading books by the great authors of past and present, prayer, and my own trials with depression and other circumstances.
 Faith isn’t necessarily a: